kimdurante/gis-workshop-waml-template/content/preparingdata.md

 _Example layers from the California Farmland Mapping and Monitoring Program, 2012 collection._

 * Register the items in Argo under the appropriate APO and Collection using the Content Type **File**.
 Paste the DRUIDs into the CSV.
-Save the file.

 ||SOURCEID|DRUID|LABEL|
 |:----|:----|:----|:----|